 SiteGround – I moved my site from HostGator after working on a client’s website on SiteGround.
 Their customer service is top-notch and my website runs faster thanks to their website caching service and high-quality.
 The GrowBig plan offers daily backups and priority support.
 I opted for the GoGeek plan for the extra features and better hardware.

-SiteGround is an excellent host for not much more money than you would pay for InMotion for the first year (discounts do not apply to renewals).
+SiteGround is an excellent host for not much more money than you would pay for KnownHost for the first year (discounts do not apply to renewals).
 To me, the upgraded customer service is worth the extra price.
-(Note: Once the renewal came around or SiteGround, I moved my site to my VPS server to save money.
+(Note: Once the renewal came around or SiteGround, I moved my site to my VPS server on KnownHost to save money.
 But I still recommend SiteGround for shared hosting.)

 3. Install WordPress